andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 The following are the main characteristics of this conceptualization that differs this project from a real-world blockchain network:

 - There is no peer-to-peer network.
-- There are no multiple miners competing to mine the block.
+- There is only one miner to mine blocks.
 - There is only one ledger (blockchain).
-- All the actors and services are running in the same process.

 # Process flow